gjcooper/IntCourses/index.md

 layout: home
 ---

-This site is a remake of WEBDATA201 for a course
+This site is a for remakes of Intersect courses

 <div class="card-deck">
   <div class="card">